mbrock/dappish/dcs.dapp.md

   also known as _fee update time_,
   initially set to zero.

-Let the ilk rum be an 18-decimal number, also known as _normalized debt_, initially set to zero.
+Let the ilk rum be a token quantity, also known as _normalized debt_, initially set to zero.